-The risk of transmission of the virus is increased in a crew boat vs. a single scull, however, the normal distance between two rowers in a crew is over I m and by following the below guidelines the risk of transmission is reduced.
+The risk of transmission of the virus is increased in a crew boat vs. a single scull, however, the normal distance between two rowers in a crew is over 1m and by following the below guidelines the risk of transmission is reduced.
 Clubs should phase the introduction of crew boats back into the club (as set out below) to help minimise the risk of transmission of the virus as the number of infections in the community decreases.

-Organised sport is exempt from the rules covering group sizes during the rowing activity which allows for all crew boats to be used.
-When boating and landing, no groups larger than 12 should be formed and once the rowing activity is complete the government rules on group sizes (currently 6) come into force - i.e. a crew in an eight should not socialise as a single group after the outing.
+Organised sport is exempt from the rules covering group sizes during rowing activities which allows for all crew boats to be used.
+When boating and landing, no groups larger than 30 should be formed and once the rowing activity is complete the government rules on group sizes should be followed.